 However, these standards are not reflected in practice.
 Within the Common App, the application portal the majority of high school students use to apply for colleges, students who have not checked female in the profile section see a pop-up that reads: “Unable to add to your “My Colleges” list.
 Wellesley College is a female-only college.
 Please complete the ‘Sex’ question on the profile screen before adding this college.”

-On the fifth anniversary of Wellesley introducing its new gender policy, The Wellesley News calls for the College to reject its complacent attitude and towards the neglect of the transgender and nonbinary community.
+On the fifth anniversary of Wellesley introducing its new gender policy, The Wellesley News calls for the College to reject its complacent attitude towards the transgender and nonbinary community.
 To do so, we ask that the College administration revise its policy surrounding the admittance of transgender male students and usher in a more inclusive language standard for official communications.
 Additionally, we ask students to reflect these changes in their everyday lives in order to foster a more kind, empathetic environment.

 We recognize that these issues cannot be simply “fixed” and completed with one concrete change.
 Fostering a kind and inclusive environment is a dynamic process, and it entails a cognizant rejection of the gender binary.
 By no means an exhaustive list, we suggest the following, which was adapted from the Mount Holyoke’s Diversity, Equity and Inclusion web page: